afterxleep/afterxleep.github.io/_posts/2020-02-03-switching-jobs-does-not-have-to-be-painful.md

 ## Figure out what motivates you

 Different things appeal to different people.
 In my case is mostly about learning and working with smarter people than me.
 More money is always good, but not the first thing on my list.
 So grab a piece of paper and write 5 simple things that are important to you (Job-wise), then see how the offer matches against that.
-Here’s in an example of mine (in random order):
+Here’s an example of mine (in no particular order):

 * Commute to work under 25m or Work from home.
 * Autonomy to innovate or make things better.